- My ISP is about to close down. I want to keep the IP addresses they issued to me. Am I allowed to do that? →

 - My organisation is/was multi-homed but our aut-num and route objects were maintained by an ISP that is no longer operating.
 Can you change the objects for us? →

 The RIPE NCC will not change user data in the RIPE Database.
 If you have a maintainer object in the Database which you do not control, you will need to contact the RIPE Database Department who will guide you through the process of regaining control of the maintainer.

 An explanation on how to contact the RIPE Database managers is available on our web site.

 - What are Provider Aggregatable (PA) addresses and Provider Independent (PI) addresses? →

 PA addresses are assigned from an LIR's allocation and are registered in the RIPE Database by the LIR.
 The advantage of PA addresses is that the routing information for many customers can be aggregated once it leaves the provider's routing domain.

 PI address space is assigned separately and not from an LIR's PA allocation.
-All PI assignments are registered in the RIPE Database by the RIR assigning it.
-PI ranges are usually small; they cannot be aggregated into larger blocks.
+All PI assignments are registered in the RIPE Database by the RIPE NCC at the time they are assigned.
+PI assignments are usually small; they cannot be aggregated into larger blocks.
 The disadvantage of this is that networks operators throughout the Internet may choose not to route them.